Home » Parrotlet Beak Health — A Care Guide for Beginners!

 Prognathism is a protrusion of the lower mandible.
 A parrotlet with prognathism will have a gnathotheca that juts out, with the rhinotheca unable to curve over the lower beak.
 This is called an underbite.

-A mild prognathism may be rectified by applying moderate pressure to the beak over several weeks, forcing the mandible into its correct position, though specialist orthodontics may be required.
+A mild prognathism may be rectified by applying mild pressure to the beak over several weeks, forcing the mandible into its correct position.
+Sometimes, specialist orthodontics are required.

 Scissor Beak

-Poor diet, injury and trauma, genetic inheritance, and bacterial infection can all cause scissor beak, and the issue must be managed to enable a parrot to eat.
+Incorrect diet, trauma, genetic inheritance, and bacterial infection can all cause scissor beak.

-If scissor beak is prominent or a parrotlet is growing older, orthotics may be required.
+If scissor beak is prominent or the parrotlet is older, orthotics may be required.
 Think of them as avian orthodontic braces, designed to apply steady pressure to the beak until it holds its new position.

 Pitting

 If a parrotlet has pitting in its beak, it could be due to proventricular ulceration.
-This is due to a bacterial or viral condition or something lodged in the beak.
+This can be due to a bacterial or viral condition or something lodged in the beak.

 Holes can also compromise the integrity of the beak, leading to cracks and breakage.